DETAILED ACTION

 receiving, by the processor, input indicating that a pressure-mitigation device is fluidically coupled to a fluid interface that is accessible along a surface of the durable housing (the confirmation of coupling of the tubing 135 to the control system 130 use to the Hall effect sensors at ports at the surface of the control system 130 to detect the presence of magnets attached to the multi-channel tubing 135), wherein the pressure-mitigation device includes a plurality of chambers (the independently pressurized relief chambers of Squitieri; paragraphs 0007, 0010, 0018-0019, 0024, 0026, and 0068 of Squitieri) that are intertwined to collectively have a geometric form

-causing, by the processor, the plurality of chambers to be inflated to varying degrees in accordance with a programmed pattern (paragraphs 0080 and 0099 of Squitieri), so as to shift force that is applied to a human body by an underlying surface;
+causing, by the processor, the plurality of chambers to be inflated to varying degrees in accordance with a programmed pattern (paragraphs 0080 and 0099 of Squitieri), so as to shift force applied by an underlying surface to a human body;

-obtaining, by the processor, data that is representative of a plurality of series of values (paragraphs 0060, 0099, and 0193 of Squitieri), wherein each series of values is indicative of pressure of a corresponding one of the plurality of chambers over time (paragraphs 0060, 0099, and 0193 of Squitieri);
+obtaining, by the processor, data that is representative of multiple series of values, wherein each series of values is indicative of a contact pressure onto a corresponding one of the plurality of chambers over a corresponding one of multiple intervals of time, and wherein the data is generated by a plurality of pressure sensors disposed proximal to a surface of the pressure-mitigation device (using the pressure sensors of Caminade; paragraphs 0066, 0099, 0108, and 0193 of Squitieri; abstract and paragraphs 0030-0035 of Caminade);

-causing, by the processor in response to said determining, presentation of a notification that the human body is improperly positioned on the pressure-mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraph 0030-0031, 0033, and 0061-0063 of Young; paragraph 0057 of Squitieri).
+causing, by the processor in response to said determining, presentation of a notification that the human body is improperly positioned on the pressure-mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraphs 0030-0031, 0033, and 0061-0063 and claims 12, 13 and 19 of Young; paragraph 0057 of Squitieri).

 With respect to claim 19, the combination teaches or suggests that the data is obtained at a data interface (the USB connection of Young) to which a data cable (the USB cable of Young) is connected, the data cable being interconnected between the controller and the pressure-mitigation device.

-The combination teaches or suggests that the instructions further cause the controller to: causing a notification to be presented that indicates the human body is improperly positioned on the mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraph 0030-0031, 0033, and 0061-0063 of Young; paragraph 0057 of Squitieri).
+The combination teaches or suggests that the instructions further cause the controller to: causing a notification to be presented that indicates the human body is improperly positioned on the mitigation device (generating notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface and facilitate or ensure the adjustment of the patient accordingly; paragraphs 0030-0031, 0033, and 0061-0063 and claims 12, 13 and 19 of Young; paragraph 0057 of Squitieri).

 Young 198 that such status information may be sent to a database or other source via a wireless transmitter to be analyzed at a later time to determine long-term trends (paragraph 0030 of Young 198).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to send the notification of Young so as to identify and display the discrepancies in the ideal position of the patient on the anatomy-specific pressure-mitigating contact surface to a database or other source via a wireless transmitter since such data can be analyzed at a later time to determine long-term trends.